-The site value (also known as land value and taxable value) of your land is important because it is used to calculate land tax.
+The site value (also known as land value or taxable value) of your land is important because it is used to calculate land tax.

 Site value and how it affects land tax

-Site value is the unimproved value of the land excluding capital improvements such as buildings.
-Local municipal councils conduct site valuations on most Victorian land every two years.
-The council uses these site valuations for their rates purposes.
+Site value is the unimproved value of land.
+It excludes capital improvements such as buildings.
+Local councils conduct site valuations on most Victorian land every two years and use these site valuations to calculate their rates.
 We use council site valuations to calculate land tax for two years.

-If you wish to object to anything other than the site valuation on your land tax assessment, you should refer to our amendments and objections information.
+If you want to object to anything other than the site valuation on your land tax assessment, you should refer to our amendments and objections information.

-If you are an existing land taxpayer, you may find that your 2017 land tax assessment (based on the 2016 council site valuation) may have increased from your 2016 assessment (based on the 2014 council site valuation).
-This could be because the 2016 site value of your land has increased since the previous valuation in 2014.
+If you are an existing land taxpayer, your 2017 land tax assessment (based on the 2016 council site valuation) may have increased from your 2016 assessment (based on the 2014 council site valuation).
+This could be because the 2016 council site valuation of your land increased since the previous site valuation in 2014.
 In some cases, this could be a significant increase because the value of your land has increased significantly.
 Your 2018 land tax assessment will also be based on the 2016 council site valuation.

 Land value and tax brackets

 Increases in the taxable value of your property may result in your land tax assessment moving into a higher tax bracket.
-This is because we calculate land tax using a sliding scale of tax rate based on a property's total taxable (site) value.
+Land tax is calculated using a sliding scale of tax rate based on a property's total taxable site value.

-If your property value has increased by a certain percentage that places you in a higher tax bracket than previous years, this may mean your land tax bill will increase significantly.
+If your property value has increased so that you are in a higher tax bracket than previous years, this may mean your land tax bill will increase significantly.

 In some cases, the percentage increase in the land tax you must pay will be higher than the percentage increase of your total taxable land value.